 Acupuncture aids in natural healing by facilitating blood and energy (also known as qi) circulation in the body.
 According to Chinese traditions and beliefs, diseases are caused by the blockage of qi.
 Strategically placed needles are used to unblock these energy flow patterns.

 Over time, acupuncture has proven to be one of the most effective ways of reducing inflammation, numbness and spasms in the neck and is recognized in places far from the Orient.
 It is also used to treat degenerative neck disorders such as cervical spondylosis, herniated and bulging discs as well as ankylosing spondylosis.

 As indicated earlier, acupuncture is administered by the use of thin sterile needles which are inserted at specific points of the body.
 The needles are retained on the patient for approximately 20 minutes.
 Other treatment methods such as heat therapy, Chinese cupping and electrical acupuncture are also applied alongside conventional acupoint targeting.
 The treatment may last 4-10 sessions depending on the conditions and individuals involved.
 Acupuncture sessions are relaxing and cultivate healing within the body.

 If you have tried other Western medical practices for neck pain with limited results than you owe it to yourself to give acupuncture a try.
 We know that acupuncture can help you get relief from neck pain regardless of the cause.
-Our Palm Beach Gardens acupuncture clinic gets results and we offer free consultations on how acupuncture can help relieve your neck pain.
+Our Palm Beach Gardens acupuncture physicians get results and we offer free consultations on how acupuncture can help relieve your neck pain.
 Give us a call today!